zplayads/report_api/Report API for Developer.md

 imp | int | Impression
 click | int | Click
 request | int | Request
-income | int | Revenue, current: cent
+income | int | Revenue, currency unit: cent country | string | This field will be shown if you request the data by country